eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

         may nevertheless attempt to issue an attestation having the PID or mDL attestation type.

-  - Relying Parties may try to request attributes from a Wallet Instance for which they have no lawful grounds.
+  - Relying Parties may try to request attributes from a Wallet Unit for which they have no lawful grounds.

 - Relying Parties may try to violate a User\'s privacy by tracking the User by processing their data without lawful grounds.
 They can do